alvinzanuaputra/spotify-alvin/README.md

 ```

 ### Add SQL Tables
-Use `database.sql` file, create songs and liked_songs table (there is a video tutorial)
+Use `database.sql` in supabase example file, create songs and liked_songs table

 ### Start the app